The Andy T Band: Andy T

 Guitarist Andy "T" Talamantez, a Southern California native, was first influenced by the sounds of English rock and blues musician Eric Clapton during his teenage years.
 Falling in love with the blues, Andy listened and learned from the styles and works of musicians like Peter Green and B.B.
 King, among others.
 He performed in various bands in and around Los Angeles until 1996, when he was picked up by Smokey Wilson to perform with him on his first tour.
 In 1998, Andy also began playing alongside Texan blues musician Guitar Shorty.
-During Andy's seven years on the road with Smokey and Shorty, he not developed his own distinct playing style, but also learned how to get a crowd on their feet.
+During Andy's seven years on the road with Smokey and Shorty, he not only developed his own distinct playing style, but also learned how to get a crowd on their feet.
 He remembers that "the biggest lesson I learned from Smokey and Shorty was the importance of putting on a good show, because they were great showmen".
 Smokey Wilson and the Andy T Band album released Ready to Roll in 2003.
 Andy relocated to Nashville, Tennessee in 2008.